noccy80/phpl/README.md

-PHPl: The Ultimate PHP Powerline
+PHPL: The Ultimate PHP Powerline
 ================================

 This is a highly customizable powerline prompt generator for PHP.
 While being 100% modular, the configuration is processed into a compact ready-to-use cache.
-Themes are extremely dynamic, making use of a CSS-like syntax to add styles to panels based on type, status or class, with 256-color support.
+Themes are extremely dynamic, making use of a CSS-like syntax to add styles to panels based on type, status or class, with 256-color/24-bit support.
 And everything can be configured from the command line.

 ## Installing